Jump to content

 Entries in this blog

-On Dating Profiles
+On Dating Part 2

 To boats worth rocking.
 I’ve been thinking a lot about my dating profile lately.
 Paul and Jordan have been helping me with it too—half-joking, half-serious—but I think there’s some truth in what they’ve suggested, and maybe, just maybe, I’ll actually use it.
 We started with my roots.
 My parents are from the southern part of Vietnam, far from the city, near the border.
 My dad’s from Cà Mau, my mum’s from Bạc Liêu—and that, apparently, makes me a country boy.
 It’s funny, because I’ve ne